Skip to content

 Gypsy and traveller scrutiny

-One of our aims is to "increase understanding and develop a new approach for our Gypsy community"
+One of our aims is to "increase understanding and develop an approach for our Gypsy community"

 We are a member of the Gypsy, Roma and Traveller Partnership and are working with other local organisations and the Gypsy and Traveller community to understand the needs of that community and to achieve the aims highlighted by the partnership.